-A vacation in Tuscany is at the top of many travelers’ bucket lists, but when you figure in airfare, a rental car, meals and the like, that holiday can come with a steep price tag.
-One of the easiest ways to make it work is to avoid the big cities like Florence, and stay in one of these surprisingly affordable towns.
+A vacation in Tuscany is at the top of many travelers’ bucket lists, but it doesn’t have to be.
+You can explore tiny romantic villages, see historic sites, enjoy hand-made pasta dishes and stay overnight in quaint hotels.
+One of the easiest ways to make it a budget-friendly getaway in Italy is to stay in one of these affordable towns.

 Monteriggioni is a postcard-perfect walled castle town with numerous budget-friendly accommodations to choose from, including lovely farmhouse stays and quaint B&Bs.
 Go outside of the busy summer months, and you’ll avoid the crowds and be more likely to find discounted rates as well.
 Almost perfectly preserved from its 13th-century start, visitors can look forward to climbing the stairs to walk the walls, trying on medieval armor in the Armament Museum, and exploring local artisans’ wares, include handmade wool items in the weavers’ shop.

 Volterra is a fortified hill-town in Tuscany’s western region that not only offers accommodations that won’t ruin your budget, but it’s home to an imposing Medici fortress that can be seen from miles around.
 This wonderful art city is most famous for its annual medieval festival, one of the area’s largest, hosted every August.
 This is when the entire center is transformed into what it was like back in the 14th century, and so are the people, with bands of uniformed drummers and flag-throwers performing in the town square, vendors dressed in period clothing sell medieval-style fare like roasted meats and stone-oven bread; craftsmen work wood, leather, and metal with era-appropriate tools, and historical experts provide weaponry and falconry demonstrations.
 Modern currency is even exchanged for replicas of medieval coins which are spent at the food stalls and vendors’ displays.